Dikshitharyana/Machine-Learning-and-Modern-Portfolio-Theory-for-Stock-Portfolio-Optimization-and-Risk-Management/README.md

 The **ML-Portfolio Optimization** project successfully combines Modern Portfolio Theory (MPT) and machine learning to construct an optimized investment portfolio.
 By predicting returns with a Random Forest model and optimizing asset weights for maximum Sharpe ratio, the project provides investors with a comprehensive strategy for portfolio management.
 The Monte Carlo simulations offer a robust risk management technique, and the visualizations enhance decision-making.
 ```

-This version of the `README.md` file is structured correctly and ready for direct use in your GitHub repository.
-You can now copy and paste it into your project without issues!